Kiernnn/Kiernnn/README.md

-## 🚀 About Me :
+# 💫 About Me:
 Hey there!
-I'm Shinn Thant Ye Yint, a curious and motivated junior developer with a passion for creating clean, efficient, and scalable web applications.

-My current focus is on improving my skills in front-end and back-end development using frameworks like Laravel, and exploring modern CSS frameworks like Tailwind.
+I'm Shinn Thant Ye Yint, a curious and motivated junior developer with a passion for creating clean, efficient, and scalable web applications.<br><br>My current focus is on improving my skills in front-end and back-end development using frameworks like Laravel, and exploring modern CSS frameworks like Tailwind.
 I thrive in dynamic environments where I can collaborate with others, and I’m always open to exploring new technologies.

-## Languages :
+## 💻 Languages :

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/php/php-original.svg" title="PHP" alt="PHP" width="40" height="40"/>&nbsp;